chromyd/downloader/README.md

 ### Browser Plug-ins
 #### Enable CORS
 CORS needs to be enabled for Freestream to work with certain streaming providers.
-Because it cannot be enable server-side for obvious reasons, a browser-plugin is required.
+Because it cannot be enable server-side for obvious reasons, a browser plug-in is required.

 Recommended plug-in:
 - https://chrome.google.com/webstore/detail/resource-override/pkoacgokdfckfpndoffpifphamojphii

-Plugin Configuration:
+Plug-in Configuration:
 ```
 {
     "data": [